tangentsoft/pidp8i/src/cc8/README.md

 have a good benchmark for what it compares to in terms of other early C dialects, but we can sum it up in a single word: "primitive."

-Nontetheless, our highly limited C dialect is Turing complete.
+Nonetheless, our highly limited C dialect is Turing complete.
 It might be better to think of it as a high-level assembly language that resembles C rather than as "C" proper.